i2group/analyze/documentation/developer_essentials_example_delps.md

 1. Attempt to run the example.

-    1. In the Eclipse workspace, select `ExampleDelpsLoaderMain.java`.
+    1. In the Eclipse workspace, select `ExampleDelpsLoaderMain.java` (which is in src/main/com.example).
     2. Click **Run** \> **Run As** \> **Java Application**.

     If you have not run the example before, this step fails because the application requires a command-line argument.
 However, attempting to run the example initializes the configuration setting that you must make to run the example successfully.